dneimke/code-timer/README.md

     }
     timer.Mark("Created list of Blah's");

+    // Stops the timer and logs the result
-    // Logs the result - Error if Seccess == false timer.Complete();
+    // Logs as Error if (Success == false) timer.Complete();

     return coll;